10. Adrenaline autoinjectors for general use

 It is recommended that adrenaline autoinjectors for general use be used when:

-- a student's prescribed adrenaline autoinjector does not work, is misplaced, out of date or has already been used or
+- a student's prescribed adrenaline device does not work, is misplaced, out of date or has already been used

 - when instructed by a medical officer after calling 000.

-Schools can use either the EpiPen and Anapen on any student suspected to be experiencing an anaphylactic reaction, regardless of the device prescribed in their ASCIA Anaphylaxis Action Plan (RED).
+Schools can use either EpiPen, Anapen or Jext on any student suspected to be experiencing an anaphylactic reaction, regardless of the device prescribed in their ASCIA Anaphylaxis Action Plan (RED).

 Where possible, schools should use the correct dose of adrenaline autoinjector depending on the weight of the student.
 However, in an emergency if there is no other option available, any device should be administered to the student.